Bridgeport Evening Farmer: As the Bridgeport Evening Farmer

 Stiles Nicholas' son-in-law Floyd Tucker took over the position as editor of the Bridgeport Evening Farmer, and continued the paper's militant Democratic alignment.
 Under Tucker's management, the paper engaged in acrimonious disputes with other papers, and actively supported Democratic candidates in the area.
 Bridgeport mayor Denis Mulvihill credited the paper with securing his re-election in 1903.
 The Bridgeport Evening Farmer also frequently supported the causes of organized labor, regularly calling for better wages and shorter working hours.
 In 1915, when workers went on strike in Bridgeport for an eight-hour work day, the paper publicly supported them.
 However, upon the United States' entry into World War I, the paper called upon the city's unions to limit strike actions.

-Under later names
+From 1917 to 1926, the newspaper underwent a series of name changes, until it merged with the Bridgeport Star on November 1, 1926, to create the Bridgeport Times, the Bridgeport Star.

-From 1917 to 1927, the newspaper underwent a series of name changes, finally settling on the Bridgeport Times-Star following a merger in 1926.
+The Times-Star

-Following the 1926 merger, James L. McGovern became the editor of the paper.
-His editorial style was noted as a stark departure of Tucker's partisan management, and proclaimed that the Bridgeport Times-Star would be an "independent newspaper" which conformed to the "modern standards of journalism".
-This new style attracted a degree of success, and the Bridgeport Times-Star boasted circulation of 22,000 and a readership of 100,000 by November 1930, beating out the city's other large paper, the Bridgeport Post (now the Connecticut Post).
+Following the 1926 merger, James L. McGovern became the editor of the combined paper, which was renamed to the Times-Star.
+His editorial style was noted as a stark departure of Tucker's partisan management, and proclaimed that the Times-Star would be an "independent newspaper" which conformed to the "modern standards of journalism".
+This new style attracted a degree of success, and the Times-Star boasted circulation of 22,000 and a readership of 100,000 by November 1930, beating out the city's other large paper, the Bridgeport Post (now the Connecticut Post).

 During the Great Depression, the newspaper experience financial hardship, and was unable to pay dividends to its shareholders.
 In 1941, the Bridgeport Post bought out the Bridgeport Times-Star for $200,000, and destroyed their equipment, ending daily newspaper competition in the city.
-The Bridgeport Times-Star published its last issue on November 25, 1941.
+The Times-Star published its last issue on November 25, 1941.
+The paper's name and publication rights were purchased by George C. Waldo of The Bridgeport Post-Telegram, who did not use them.
+The Times-Star employed 150 people at the time of its closure.
+Hours after the paper's closure on November 25, a fire of undetermined cause broke out at the paper's office building.